-The District has many other completed or ongoing mitigation efforts that include the following:
+The District has ongoing mitigation efforts that include the following:

 The District is responsible for levee maintenance.
 The District uses goats to maintain the vegetation on the levees.
 The District also sprays the vegetation semi-annually for additional vegetation control.